BBC apologises as sports shows pulled amid boycott by presenters and pundits

 “We are working hard to resolve the situation and hope to do so soon.”

-Within the letter, Ms Slater said: “We are sorry about the impact that the news relating to Gary Lineker and Match Of The Day is having across the department this weekend.

-“We understand how unsettling this is for all of you – the staff in BBC Sport and our freelance community – and we understand the strength of feeling which has been generated by this issue.”
+Asked if he would resign as “there are many people in the UK that simply do not trust you”, Mr Davie said: “Absolutely not.

+“I think my job is to serve licence fee payers and deliver a BBC that is really focused on world-class, impartial landmark output – and I look forward to resolving this situation and looking forward to delivering that.”

-On Saturday, Bargain Hunt aired in place of Football Focus on BBC One at noon, while The Repair Shop is due to run instead of Final Score at 4.30pm.
+On Saturday, Bargain Hunt aired in place of Football Focus on BBC One at noon, while The Repair Shop ran instead of Final Score at 4.30pm.

 Match Of The Day is due to go ahead on Saturday evening without a presenter, pundits and several regular commentators, but the Sunday edition may also face disruption after football pundit Jermain Defoe announced he would not appear.

-Defoe tweeted: “It’s always such a privilege to work with BBC MOTD.
-But tomorrow I have taken the decision to stand down from my punditry duties. @GaryLineker.”

-BBC Radio 5 Live was also affected on Saturday, with Mark Chapman not presenting for 5 Live Sport or Fighting Talk.
+BBC Radio 5 Live was also affected on Saturday, with host Mark Chapman – who is due to host Match of the Day 2 – not at the helm for 5 Live Sport.

-His stance throws further doubt into whether Match Of The Day 2 will air as normal on Sunday as he is due to host.

-BBC presenter Colin Murray said in a tweet about 5 Live’s Fighting Talk not airing: “No @FightingTalk316 today, for obvious reasons.
+BBC presenter Colin Murray tweeted that 5 Live’s Fighting Talk was not airing “for obvious reasons” in a decision by the entire team.

-“In the interest of transparency, this was a decision taken by the entire FT team and myself.”

-Pre-recorded content replaced the live broadcasts with The Kammy & Ben’s Proper Football Podcast aired during Fighting Talk’s slot followed by The Footballer’s Football Podcast which played on Radio 5 Live when 5 Live Sport would have aired.
+Pre-recorded content replaced the live broadcasts, with Kammy & Ben’s Proper Football Podcast aired during Fighting Talk’s slot followed by The Footballer’s Football Podcast, which played on Radio 5 Live when 5 Live Sport would have aired.

-Amid the disruption, Lineker was pictured watching the Premier League match between Leicester City and Chelsea on Saturday afternoon.

-The 62-year-old former England player was taken off air for a tweet which compared the language used to launch a new Government asylum seeker policy with 1930s Germany.
+Lineker did not answer questions from reporters when he left his home in south-west London on Saturday morning.

+His son Harry later told reporters that he was on his way to watch Leicester play Chelsea.

 “Hopefully I will be back in the chair next week.”

-Sports presenter Somers also announced she would not be presenting any BBC show on Saturday and pundit Glenn Murray pulled out of appearing on Football Focus and Final Score on Saturday.
+Somers also confirmed she would not be presenting any BBC show on Saturday, after former England footballers Alan Shearer and Ian Wright announced on Friday night they would be boycotting MOTD in solidarity with Lineker.

+Pundit Glenn Murray pulled out of appearing on Football Focus and Final Score on Saturday while fellow former players Dion Dublin and Leon Osman were among those announcing their absence from coverage.

-Welsh presenter Mohammad also confirmed he would not be hosting Final Score, while football footballers-turned-pundits Dion Dublin and Leon Osman both said they would not appear on Radio 5 Live in support of their BBC Sport colleagues.
+Mohammad also confirmed he would not be hosting Final Score, tweeting: “As you know, Final Score is a TV show very close to my heart.

-The senior football reporter for 5 Live, Ian Dennis, did appear on the airwaves on Saturday but admitted it had been a “very difficult” day.
+“However – I have this morning informed the BBC that I will not be presenting the show this afternoon on BBC One.”

+The commentators, including Steve Wilson, Conor McNamara, Robyn Cowen and Steven Wyeth, said they did “not feel it would be appropriate to take part in the programme” given the current circumstances.

+Commentator Ian Dennis, a BBC employee, did cover Leeds against Brighton for 5 Live radio but said it was a difficult day.

-During his commentary, he said: “It’s also a very difficult time for BBC Sport and for those who work in the department.
-We all hope that that gets resolved.
+“It’s also a very difficult time for BBC Sport and for those who work in the department.
+We all hope that that gets resolved,” he said at the start of the broadcast.

-Meanwhile, Richard Ayre, former controller of editorial policy at the BBC, praised Lineker as a “naturally gifted television presenter”, but said the broadcaster’s reputation is “bigger and more important” than any individual.

-A spokesman for the Professional Footballers’ Association said in a statement on Twitter that it had “been informed that players involved in today’s games will not be asked to participate in interviews with Match Of The Day”.
+A spokesman for the Professional Footballers’ Association said in a statement on Twitter that they had “been informed that players involved in Saturday’s games will not be asked to participate in interviews with Match Of The Day”.

-It continued: “The PFA have been speaking to members who wanted to take a collective position and to be able to show their support for those who have chosen not to be part of tonight’s programme.

 “This is a common sense decision that ensures players won’t now be put in that position.”